 TETON Sports Mesa Canvas Tent

 The Teton is a structured tent with an extendable porch roof, coming in two different sizes.
-Either size is very spacious, offering more room to move around and spread out.
+Both sizes are very spacious, offering more room to move around and spread out.

 Get it for $670.09: Amazon.com